-Organisations leading projects sub-funded through this Grant Opportunity must provide a commercialisation plan for review by the Department of Health, as specified within the grant agreement at award.
+If specified within the Grant Agreement, organisations leading projects sub-funded through this Grant Opportunity must provide a commercialisation plan for review by the Department of Health.

 9.2.
 Grant agreement variations

 We recognise that unexpected events may affect project progress.
 In these circumstances, you can request a variation to your grant agreement, including: